 Workout partner: Everyone wants to lose weight during deployment.
 It’s a lot more likely to happen with this partner at your side.
 They will help you make a workout routine and stick to it.
 They may even join a class at the gym or sign up for a 5K race with you.
 Matching t-shirts are the best!

 Ms. Fix-it: It’s not a question of if things will go wrong; it’s a question of when.
 And the answer is usually: during deployment.
 Luckily, this handy friend has a complete tool set and knows a few things about cars.
 Or her husband does.
-Either way, they are the ones to rescue you and save the day.
+Either way, they are the ones to rescue you and save the day when the car battery dies or you have to change a tire.

 The Adventurer: Deployment is actually a great time to explore the area around your base.
 Make a bucket list of day trips or quirky local places to visit.
 This is the friend who is always up for trying something new and getting out of the house.

 The Crafty One: Even if you are all thumbs when it comes to crafts, everyone needs a fun, creative friend during deployments.
-They will teach you how to gift-wrap the inside of a care package and will share glitter for homecoming signs.
+They will teach you how to decorate a care package and will share paint and glitter for homecoming signs.

 The friends you need when you are new to a duty station

 The Emergency Contact: The first neighbor you meet will probably be listed on all your children’s emergency paperwork for a while, just because they are the only person whose phone number you know in this time zone.

-The Local Expert: This friend actually grew up near the base and can tell you all about what to eat, where to get your hair done, and how to get the best deals.
-They’ll help you explore the local area.
+The Local Expert: This friend grew up near the base or has lived here for a while and can tell you what to eat, where to get your hair done, and how to get the best deals.
+They’ll help you find great deals and dicount programs.
 They also love to hear your stories about other parts of the country and the world.